lingduoduo/CheatSheet/notes.md

 11/28/2022
 Success is no accident.
 It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing or learning to do.

+11/29/2022
+You have to fight to reach your dream.
+You have to sacrifice and work hard for it.